 In 1982, Paul noted Swallow-tailed Kites were still considered rare here; a sentiment that was reiterated in Langridge’s spring report in 1986.
 Flash forward many decades and in recent years they are uncommon but regularly seen, arriving in early March and remaining through the end of August.
-There have been reports of nesting within the county, but there are no known or disclosed locations.
+There have been many confirmed reports of nesting within the county since 2015.
 Sightings increase in June and peak throughout July; the Lem Turner spray fields and M&M Dairy are probably the most reliable places to see them.
 The Lem Turner spot can host up to 50-120 individuals in July, creating quite the spectacle as they forage over the fields.
 There is at least one winter report of the species from 17 January 1993 (West & Wamer, 1993).

 White-tailed Kite Elanus leucurus

 Kale (1978) noted an account provided by Barry Vorse, who observed a “rare adult White-tailed Kite” flying “several feet” above the grassy median of Interstate 10 about two miles east of Baldwin on 4 March 1978.
 There are no other reported observations of the species and it is certainly not one to be expected in any season.